-live in maternal mental health professional shortage areas
+live in areas with adequate maternal mental health professionals

 this not only leaves mothers with no treatment options, but is also commonly noted by health insurance plans as the reason for their insufficient provider networks